 The Fanatec Connection

 What this means practically: Corsair can now bundle deals across the entire stack.
-A VENGEANCE PC, XENEON monitors, Corsair cockpit, and Fanatec wheelbase/pedals/wheel – all from one parent company.
+A VENGEANCE PC, XENEON monitors, the rebadged Fanatec ClubSport GT cockpit, and Fanatec wheelbase/pedals/wheel – all from one parent company.
 Whether that translates to actual bundle pricing remains to be seen, but the potential is there.

 Building a Complete Corsair Setup

 Here’s where the ecosystem argument becomes compelling.
-Three realistic builds at different budgets, all staying within the Corsair/Fanatec family:
+Three realistic builds at different budgets, all staying within the Corsair and Fanatec product families:

 Entry Build (~$5,500)

-VENGEANCE RTX 5070 entry (~$2,099) + single XENEON 27QHD240 OLED ($299) + Corsair cockpit with seat ($999) + Fanatec CSL DD + CSL Pedals (~$800).
-That gets you a complete rig with a direct drive base, load cell brake, OLED monitor, and a cockpit that won’t flex.
-Updated pricing from the previous entry build reflects where the VENGEANCE line sits now with the RTX 5000 transition.
+VENGEANCE RTX 5070 entry (~$2,099) + single XENEON 27QHD240 OLED ($299) + Fanatec ClubSport GT cockpit with seat ($999) + Fanatec CSL DD + CSL Pedals (~$800).
+That gets you a complete rig with a direct drive base, load cell brake, OLED panel, and a cockpit that won’t flex even when the FFB clips.
+The PSU in the VENGEANCE is sized for sustained load, which matters once the wheelbase is also drawing through it during long sessions.

 Enthusiast Build (~$10,000)